-Accent walls are still very much on-trend in 2020.
+Accent walls are still very much on-trend for 2021.
 In fact, they’ve had a huge resurgence this past year.
 If you’re thinking of adding one to a room in your house, then this post is for you!

 Why Add an Accent Wall?